joaovictorgarcia10/NasaPicturesApp/README.md

 # Nasa Pictures App

-This application consumes the [NASA's "Astronomy Picture of the Day"](https://api.nasa.gov) API and display it's content to users in a fashion manner.
+This application consumes the [NASA's "Astronomy Picture of the Day"](https://api.nasa.gov) API and display it's content to users in a fashion manner for Android and iOS.

 ## App Features